 How WLTP could impact your fleet costs

 It’s important to understand that the WLTP methodology doesn’t change the real-world fuel economy or emissions that a vehicle produces.
-However, it will impact whole-life cost calculations: the calculated fuel costs will increase but, on a positive note, become more accurate.
+However, it will impact whole-life cost calculations on both passenger cars and commercial vehicles: the calculated fuel costs will increase but, on a positive note, become more accurate.

 It’s also worth considering the implications for your company’s vehicle choice list if this is based on CO2 emissions: doing nothing could mean that certain vehicles suddenly fall outside of the parameters.
 Your Volkswagen Financial Services | Fleet Account Manager can offer any advice you need.

 Since the Benefit-in-Kind (BiK) tax that a company car driver pays is based on the vehicle’s CO2 emissions, and we’ve already seen that reported CO2 emissions could increase under WLTP, there is clearly the possibility of an impact on drivers’ BiK costs.
 The impact will differ depending on when the vehicle is first registered: